rachlenko/rachlenko/evgeny.rachlenko.cv.2024.md

 ### Education:

 - **Leibovich Academy College, BSc in Electronics**

   - 1995, Netanya

-- **The Open University of Israel, BA in Mathematics**
+- **The Open University of Israel, learning path in Computer Science**
-  - 2022, Tel Aviv
+  - 2000, Ra'anana